toolstack/lineage_wiki/pages/extracting_blobs_from_zips.md

 ```
 where `path/to/` is the path to the installable zip.

-If your OTA includes `vendor.transfer.list` and `vendor.new.dat.br` or `vendor.new.dat`, extract them from the installable LineageOS zip as well:
+If your OTA includes `vendor.transfer.list` and `vendor.new.dat.br` or `vendor.new.dat` (other others), extract them from the installable LineageOS zip as well:

 ```
 unzip path/to/lineage-*.zip vendor.transfer.list vendor.new.dat*
 ```
 where `path/to/` is the path to the installable zip.

-In the case of `system.new.dat.br`/`vendor.new.dat.br` (a [brotli](https://en.wikipedia.org/wiki/Brotli) archive) exists, you will first need to decompress them using the `brotli` utility:
+In the case of `system.new.dat.br`/`vendor.new.dat.br`/etc. (a [brotli](https://en.wikipedia.org/wiki/Brotli) archive) exists, you will first need to decompress them using the `brotli` utility:

 ```
 sudo apt-get install brotli
 brotli --decompress --output=system.new.dat system.new.dat.br
 ```

-And if you have a `vendor.dat.new.br` file:
+And if you have a `vendor.dat.new.br` (or others) file:

 ```
 brotli --decompress --output=vendor.new.dat vendor.new.dat.br